by Wyn Staheli, Director of Research

 The following are some key points to evaluate when deciding why the claim has been denied:

-Are you contracted with the associated payer?
+- Are you contracted with the associated payer?
 This varies depending on the region and/or plan.
-For example, for PC3, you will need to have a contract with either HealthNet or TriWest.
+For example, for PC3, you will need to have a contract with TriWest.

-Did you obtain an authorization for these services?
+- Did you obtain an authorization for these services?
 An authorization is not necessarily the same thing as a referral.
 Check with the provider relations department to determine their requirements.
-You may need to obtain an authorization number which would need to be entered on Item Number 23 of the 1500 Claim Form.
+Although the first visit does not need to be authorized under the Choice Program, you will need to obtain an authorization number for subsequent visits which would need to be entered on Item Number 23 of the 1500 Claim Form.

 If you have all of the previous items in order, it may be necessary to contact the provider relations department of the applicable program to address specific questions.